-In 1967 a son Hakim was born to them.
-Their lives were already high above the average of ordinary Moroccan family since they owned several properties and their own driving school with 14 cars and 3 trucks.
-They lived on a large farm and had horses, sheep, cows, hens, as well as olive and eucalyptus plantations.
+In 1967, their son Hakim was born.
+Their lives stood out from the average Moroccan family, as they owned several estates and a 14-car and 3-truck driving school.
+They lived on a large farm with olive and eucalyptus plantations.

 The 100ha farm was located in a secluded location a few kilometres from the town of Khouribga in the northwest of Morocco.
 Bouchaib planted cacti around the farm, growing very colourful and healthy fruits, called “karmouss” by the locals.